What was supposed to be a simple DUI charge in Parma turned into a big deal that exposed an issue in the way the cases are handled in Ohio.

 Now, a new bill has been passed by the Ohio House unanimously and is moving to the Seate after the holiday.
 This bill is supposed to address the driver’s license suspension terms issued during sentencing because a one-year driver’s license suspension begins immediately.
 This means that if someone spends a year or longer in prison, they would be able to receive their driver’s license upon release.
 Another issue is lifetime bans that are not really lifetime.

 Should the bill be passed, it could change Ohio law.
 It already has widespread support from a number of officials.

-At The Koffel Law Firm, we like to remain up to date regarding all DUI laws in the state.
+At Koffel Brininger Nesbitt, we like to remain up to date regarding all DUI laws in the state.
 Because of this, we are following this bill closely to help determine how we approach these cases.